jbernhard/ebe-osg/README.md

 ### Run a test job

-I strongly recommend running a test job at this point.
+I strongly recommend running a test job at this point.  __Please verify that you can voms-proxy-init before attempting this.__

 First, compile the package:  cd into the `lib` directory and run `./package`.
 This should create an archive `ebe-osg.tar.gz`.
 Now, go back up and run `./submit 10 inputs/test`.

 Check the status of your jobs with `condor_q <user>`.
 Jobs should finish in 5-10 minutes and the results will be placed in the location you specified in the submit script.

+If you are in use case 1, no more configuration is necessary.
+You can skip the rest of this section.

 ### Add your projects

-Presumably you want to use some of your own code.
 Anything that is configured for compiling with CMake should work well.
 Edit `lib/CMakeLists.txt`, specifically the part about adding subprojects and possibly the compiler flags.
 Documentation is in the file.

 ### Edit the run script